-Winning professional awards is not essential.
+Winning professional tech awards is not on every business’ priority list.
 Many – very successful – businesses, never receive any awards for their achievements.
 Not only that, but awards can be expensive to enter, with very time-consuming entry processes.
 So why bother?
 Well, there are a number of reasons.

 Here’s the big one: research from the University of Western Ontario and Georgia Institute of Technology found that winners of high-quality business awards had 37% more sales growth and 44% higher stock return than their peers.